 We recommend spending at least 2 hours and no more than 3 hours per day preparing for the GMAT.
 But more than the duration itself, what matters is how you utilize this time.
 Brush up your concepts, practices problems, and analyze your performance each day to make the most of your GMAT preparation.

 Q) I work long hours during the week but have lots of time on Saturday and Sunday.
 Is it a good idea to create a weekend-only prep plan?

 Loading your weekends and not hitting the books at all on weekdays is not the best way to prepare for the GMAT.
 First of all, you will lose touch during the week and will be slow to pick up the strings again on the weekend.
-Secondly, spending a lot of time on Saturday and Sunday will be counterproductive as fatigue will easily set in, and your efficiency will drop.
-Try and make some time every day to prepare.
+Secondly, spending a lot of time on Saturday and Sunday will be counterproductive as fatigue will easily set in, and your efficiency is likely to drop.
+Try and make sometime every day to prepare.